pivpn/docs/docs/guides/user-data.md

-Configuration file examples can be found here [here](https://github.com/pivpn/pivpn/tree/master/examples)
+Configuration file examples can be found [here](https://github.com/pivpn/pivpn/tree/master/examples)

 You can use the following script as an example and adjust the values to suit your needs